VIOMS/laravel-cities/README.md

 ## Notice
 The population of this package might take a few minute to a few hours depending on your installation.
-The import file is 1.5 GB
+The import file is 1.5 GB about 2.2 million records

 ## Installation